C4tWithShell/community-rust/DOC.md

 Currently, only `junit report` formats are supported :

-Insert a parameter `community.rust.test.reportPath` into you `sonar-project.properties` file.
+Insert a parameter `community.rust.test.reportPath` into your `sonar-project.properties` file.
 As an example, one of such tool for Rust that converts `cargo test` report to `junit report` is [cargo2junit](https://crates.io/crates/cargo2junit).

+### Ignore duplications on unit tests

+By default the unit tests are included as part as the duplication calculation

+You may override the default `false` for the property `community.rust.cpd.ignoretests` either globally from the UI (*Administration->Configuration->Rust*) or by setting `community.rust.cpd.ignoretests=true` in your `sonar-project.properties` file.